htsuruo/firebase-extensions/back-up-firestore-to-storage/README.md

 **Configuration Parameters:**

-- Cloud Storage bucket: Defaults to `project-id.appspot.com`.
+- Cloud Storage bucket: - If not set, `[project-id].appspot.com` is set as the default. - If set, the bucket must exist before  before using this extension.

-- Cloud Storage prefix path (not including heading slash, filename): Defaults to `back-up-firestore-to-storage`.
+- Cloud Storage prefix path (not including heading slash, filename)

-- Firestore collection ids (separated by ',')
+- Firestore collection ids (separated by ','): - If not set, all collections will be backed up.

 - The frequency at which you want to execute the backup.: This field can accept strings that use either syntax: - unix-cron syntax (for example, '5 11 ** *') - App Engine syntax (for example, 'every 5 minutes')